Call Text Email

 Everything You Need to Know About Land Severance

-As a Toronto real estate agent, I don’t often run into clients that are interested in a land severance, but it’s certainly a process that all real estate agents should be educated on.
-Land Severance is the legal division of a piece of land which results in the creation of a new lot; in Ontario, it requires consent from the local municipality.
+If you find yourself asking: What is Land Severance?
+It is the legal division of a piece of land which results in the creation of a new lot.
+In Ontario, it requires consent from the local municipality.
 Land severance is a crucial urban planning tool and is increasingly used for infill development to boost housing supply by subdividing oversized lots into multiple lots.
 These applications can be controversial in surrounding neighbourhoods.

-About the Land Severance Process
+The Land Severance Process

 1. Pre-Application Consultation